Ancient Voices for the Modern Soul

 Jesus said "the Scriptures testify about me" (John 5:39).
 The Wisdom Literature is no exception — each book illuminates a different facet of who He is.

-Job is innocent yet suffers, longs for a mediator ("If only there were someone to arbitrate between us" — 9:33), and declares "I know that my Redeemer lives" (19:25).
-Jesus is the answer Job couldn't fully see: the one Mediator between God and humanity (1 Tim 2:5), the truly innocent sufferer whose suffering accomplished what Job's could not — actual atonement.
+Job longs for a mediator ("If only there were someone to arbitrate between us" — 9:33), and declares "I know that my Redeemer lives" (19:25).
+Jesus is that answer: the one Mediator, the truly innocent sufferer whose suffering accomplished actual atonement.
+Job's cry is prophecy.

 Job 9:33 · 19:25 · 1 Tim 2:5 · Heb 4:15

-The Messianic Psalms (22, 110, 2, 16, 118) describe Jesus with uncanny precision — Psalm 22 details crucifixion 1,000 years before it was invented as a method of execution.
-But more than that, Jesus prayed every Psalm as a human being.
-When you pray Psalm 22 ("My God, my God, why have you forsaken me?") you are using the very words Jesus cried from the cross.
+The Messianic Psalms (22, 110, 2, 16, 118) describe Jesus with uncanny precision — Psalm 22 details crucifixion 1,000 years before it was invented.
+Jesus prayed every Psalm as a human being.
+When you pray Psalm 22 ("My God, why have you forsaken me?") you use the very words Jesus cried from the cross.

 Ps 22, 16, 110 · Luke 24:44 · Matt 27:46

 Proverbs 8 depicts Wisdom as a pre-existent person present at creation, delighting in humanity.
 Paul directly applies this to Jesus: He is "the wisdom of God" (1 Cor 1:24) and "the one in whom are hidden all the treasures of wisdom and knowledge" (Col 2:3).
-To know Christ is to receive the very thing Proverbs calls humanity to pursue.
-He doesn't just teach wisdom — He is it.
+To know Christ is to receive what Proverbs calls us to pursue.

 Prov 8:22–31 · 1 Cor 1:24 · Col 2:3 · John 1:1–3

 Qohelet's relentless search for something that is not vapor ends without resolution within the book itself.
-Jesus is the resolution: He is "the way, the truth, and the life" (John 14:6) — not just a path to meaning but meaning itself.
+Jesus is the resolution: He is "the way, the truth, and the life" — not just a path to meaning but meaning itself.
 He conquered death (the final "vanity"), making what seemed most pointless (His execution) the most meaningful event in history.
-The resurrection answers every "hebel."

 Eccl 12:13 · John 14:6 · 1 Cor 15:54–57

 Ephesians 5:25–32 explicitly maps the Song's imagery onto Christ and the Church.
-The Bridegroom who pursues, delights in, and lays his life down for his Bride is Jesus.
 John the Baptist calls Jesus "the bridegroom" (John 3:29).
 Revelation ends with "the wedding of the Lamb."
 The Song is the love story of which every human marriage is a copy — and Christ's love for His people is the original.

 Eph 5:25–32 · John 3:29 · Rev 19:7 · Rev 21:2